hocuscodus/qed-lang/tour.md

 a * c - b;     // no effect, can be flagged as warning/error
 ```

-A statement may or may not return a value.
-Statements returning nothing will be referred to as void statements.
+Any statement may or may not return a value.
+Statements returning nothing will be referred to as void statements here.
 For non-void statements, most languages automatically dismiss their return values upon finishing their execution; they are never considered.

-In QED, the return value of non-void statements is saved in a storage area in memory called the store.
+In QED, the return value of non-void statements is saved in a memory area called the store.
 For instance, in the following block of statements:

 ```
 "John Doe";
-println("Hi"); // void statement, no value in store here 6 + 9 * 2;
+println("Hi"); // void statement, no value is stored here 6 + 9 * 2;
-a = 6;         // assignments are also void statements
+a = 53;        // assignments are also void statements
 new Point();
 ```

 The execution of this code will generate the store `["John Doe", 24, <Point object>]`.
-Assignments such as `a = 6` sets the variable a with the value 6 but have no return value per se.
-Thus the following statements is illegal in QED.
+Assignments such as `a = 53` sets the variable `a` with the value 53 but the assignment operation has no return value per se.
+Thus the following statements are illegal in QED.

 ```
-a = b = 6 + 9 * 2; // should be b = 6 + 2 * 2; a = b;
+a = b = 6 + 9 * 2; // should be b = 6 + 9 * 2; a = b;
 b += 4 + (a = 6);  // should be a = 6; b += 4 + a;
 ```